priyaradhakrishnan0/llmail-inject-challenge-1/README.md

 <img src="assets/overview.png" width="700" alt="Competition Overview Image">
 </p>

 This repo contains the implementation and codebase of the previously hosted competition LLMail-Inject.
+This is associated with the competition's write-up ([paper](https://arxiv.org/abs/2506.09956)).

 ## Competition Organizers